Uniform Continuity and Br\'ezis-Lieb Type Splitting for Superposition Operators in Sobolev Space: Uniform Continuity

 as $n\to\infty$.
-Since $(u_n)$ and $(v_n)$ are bounded in $H^1$, and by the uniform continuity of $\cF$ on bounded subsets of $H^1$ with respect to the $L^p$-norm (and hence also with respect to the $H^1$-norm), it follows that we may replace $v_n$ by $v$ in \eqref{eq:27}. \end{proof} \begin{acknowledgement} I would like to thank Kyril Tintarev for an informative exchange on this subject. \end{acknowledgement}
+Since $(u_n)$ and $(v_n)$ are bounded in $H^1$, and by the uniform continuity of $\cF$ on bounded subsets of $H^1$ with respect to the $L^p$-norm (and hence also with respect to the $H^1$-norm), it follows that we may replace $v_n$ by $v$ in \eqref{eq:27}.
+Using this, a standard reasoning by contradiction yields the claim. \end{proof}